 Government-sponsored child care is getting more national attention because of Democrats on the 2020 campaign trail.

-The US is home to 53 million children under the age of 13, including 24 million under the age of five, and the government currently administers several programs to assist families with child care.
+The US is home to 53 million children under the age of 13, including 24 million under the age of five.
 Any new government programs (or changes to existing ones) would impact millions of working parents seeking care for young children.

 The government provides vouchers to pay for child care for children under age 13.
 In 2017, the most recent year of data, 796,000 families with 1,316,900 children were given vouchers from the Child Care and Development Fund (CCDF).